obi-wallet/signet-account/README.md

 ## MacOS notes
 To run cargo tests, you may need:
 `RUSTFLAGS="-L /opt/homebrew/lib" cargo test`
+Or, on some setups:
+`RUSTFLAGS="-L /opt/homebrew/opt/gmp/lib" cargo test`

 ## Secretwasm Testnet Testing

-The Passport signer requires `default = ["secretwasm"]` and uses its own tests in /contract/secret-share-signer/tests.
+The Signet signer requires `default = ["secretwasm"]` and uses its own tests in /contract/secret-share-signer/tests.
 These tests are not restricted to the signer contract; since the signer checks `can_execute`, for example, all other contracts are involved.

-To compile, optimize, upload, instantiate, and run basic tests:
+To compile, optimize, upload, instantiate, and run basic tests, first ensure that Docker is running.
+Then, assuming you use `nvm`:

 ```
-make clean && make compile-optimized-reproducible && cd contracts/secret-share-signer/tests && NODE_ENV=local yarn test
+make clean && make compile-optimized-reproducible && cd contracts/secret-share-signer-local/tests && yarn && nvm use 16 && NODE_ENV=local yarn test
 ```

 First check your `contracts/secret-share-signer/tests/.env.local`.
-Secret testnet values are available in `.env.testnet`.
+If you're on Apple Silicon, you will need to use GitPod, as LocalSecret won't run correctly on your system as of this README.
+See https://docs.scrt.network/secret-network-documentation/development/example-contracts/tools-and-libraries/local-secret

 ## Quick Overview of Contracts
 ### For local/test networks